 Many eye and vision problems don’t have symptoms, but specialized testing can help discover eye health problems early to help prevent vision loss.
 It’s important to work with experienced eye care specialists you can trust.

-The Mason Eye Institute at University of Missouri Health Care offers the most advanced diagnosis for eye and vision problems in central Missouri.
+The Mason Eye Clinic at University Hospital offers the most advanced diagnosis for eye and vision problems in central Missouri.
 Our eye care doctors (ophthalmologists) use sophisticated equipment and testing techniques to detect illness at the earliest stages.
 As an academic health center, we offer medical capabilities you cannot find anywhere else nearby — including comprehensive eye care for kids.

 When you choose MU Health Care, you can depend on an experienced team and a full range of eye care services.
 Whether you need a prescription for eyeglasses or a complicated surgery, we can take care of all your eye care needs in one location.